DevaWinner/my-portfolio/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Personal_Project] <a name="about-project"></a>
+# 📖 [My_Portfolio] <a name="about-project"></a>

-**My Personal Project** is a simple yet responsive portfolio page.
+**My Portfolio** is a simple yet responsive portfolio page.
 The goal of this project is to practice HTML and CSS by creating a my own personal portfolio.
 I will be updating and improving on this project as I progress in my journey.

 ## 🛠 Built With <a name="built-with"></a>